EbTech/EbTech.github.io/_posts/2017-09-20-cake-cutting.md

 Spite seems like an expensive strategy.
 However, in practice, the implied threat of punishment should be enough to prevent me from getting greedy.
 If I think that you would take revenge, I'll take care to cut in a fair manner.

 Classical game theory doesn't predict spite; one can argue this to be a flaw in the theory itself.
 Sure, we can invent workarounds, for instance by employing fancy social contracts or threats that are costly to lie about.
 However, a clearer abstraction that explains such behavior is given in the framework of Updateless Decision Theory.
-Perhaps I'll write about UDT, or the utility of good abstractions more generally, in a future post.
+Perhaps I'll write about UDT, or the power of good abstractions more generally, in a future post.

 Ok, so I still can't win against a spiteful chooser.
 It appears I'm doomed whenever the utility function is additive.
 Additive, here, is just a fancy way of saying that I enjoy each small piece of cake in isolation, without caring about special combinations.

 But now suppose the "cake" is actually a basket of different items, some combinations of which form recipes that I enjoy, while other combinations form recipes that you enjoy.
 To construct a very simple example, let's say the cake contains not only berries and cherries, but also chocolate chips and vanilla chips.
 I enjoy berries only when they're mixed with chocolate, and I enjoy cherries only when mixed with vanilla.
 For you it's the reverse: berries must have vanilla and cherries must have chocolate.

 Now as the cutter, I can cut the cake so that one piece contains mostly berries and chocolate, while the other contains mostly cherries and vanilla.
 No matter what you choose, I'll be happy and you'll be unhappy.
+If I wanted to be nice, I could just split everything equally.
+However, if cake only had one (indivisible) topping of each type, then only the cutter can win.
 A sweet victory!

 ![Cake](http://oboi-dlja-stola.ru/file/1725/760x0/16:9/%D0%9A%D0%B5%D0%BA%D1%81-%D1%81-%D1%8F%D0%B3%D0%BE%D0%B4%D0%B0%D0%BC%D0%B8.jpg)